-- Tap on the app you want to lock, and tap on Add Limit.
+- Tap on the app you want to lock, and tap Add Limit.

 - Continue the same process for other apps you wish to lock.

-How to Lock All Apps on iPhone or iPad with Passcode
+How to lock all apps on iPhone or iPad with a passcode

-- Launch the Settings app from your iPhone’s Home Screen and tap on Screen Time.
+- Launch Settings from your iPhone’s Home Screen and tap Screen Time.

-- Tap on App Limits followed by Add Limit.
+- Tap App Limits followed by Add Limit.

 - Now, select All Apps & Categories.
-After this, tap on Next from the top right corner.
+Then tap on Next from the top right corner.

-To unlock an app, launch it from Home Screen and then tap on Ask For More Time.
+To unlock an app, launch it from the Home Screen and then tap Ask For More Time.

-- Open the Settings app → Tap on Accessibility.
+- Open Settings → Tap Accessibility.
 Scroll through and open Guided Access.

-- Toggle it on and tap on Passcode Settings.
+- Toggle it on and tap Passcode Settings.

 - Open the app.
 Next, ask Siri ‘turn on Guided Access.’
-Or, press the Home button/Side button thrice.
-Tap on Guided Access if you see a slide-up menu.
+Or, press the Home button/Side button three times.
+Tap Guided Access if you see a slide-up menu.

-- Optional: Tap on Options at the bottom left corner.
+- Optional: Tap Options at the bottom left corner.
 This will allow you to choose the features you want to make available.
 (Motion, Keyboards, and Touch are enabled by default.
 But you can disable them.)
-Similarly, if you enable Side Button, it will allow you to lock the device during Guided Access.
-If you turn on the toggle for Volume Buttons, it will let you change the volume from the Guided Access screen.
+Similarly, if you enable Side Button, it’ll allow you to lock the device during Guided Access.
+If you turn on the toggle for Volume Buttons, it’ll let you change the volume from the Guided Access screen.
 You get the idea.
 Right!

-- Finally, tap on Start located at the top right corner to begin Guided Access.
+- Finally, tap Start located at the top right corner to begin Guided Access.

 There are two ways to do this.

-- Press the Home button/Side button thrice.
+- Press the Home button/Side button three times.
 Next, enter your Guided Access passcode.
-Finally, tap on End located at the top left corner of your screen.
+Finally, tap End located at the top left corner of your screen.

 - Did you enable the Touch ID/Face ID option during the initial steps?
-If yes, another way to end Guided Acces is by using these.
-On iPhone with Touch ID, press it twice and confirm with your fingerprint.
-On iPhone with Face ID, lift the device in front of your face and press the Side button twice.
+If so, another way to end Guided Access is by using these.
+On iPhones with Touch ID, press it twice and confirm with your fingerprint.
+On iPhones with Face ID, hold the device in front of your face and press the Side button twice.

 Note: If you ever get stuck in Guided Access mode, force restart your iPhone to come out of this.

-These were the most commonly used two ways to restrict app usage on the iPhone.
-Besides these, you can also use Touch ID or Face ID to Lock Compatible Apps like WhatsApp, Notability, etc.
+These were the most commonly used ways to lock your apps on your iPhone.
+Besides these, you can also use Touch ID or Face ID to Lock compatible apps like WhatsApp, Notability, etc.

-In case you have any queries or would like to have answers to any other concern related to any of your Apple devices, please feel free to share it with us in the comment section.
-We’d be delighted to answer it.
+If you have any questions or would like to have answers to any other concerns related to any of your Apple devices, please feel free to share them with us in the comment section.
+We’d be delighted to answer it!